anibalventura/freecodecamp-projects/javascript30/webcam/README.md

 # Requeriments

-If you clone the repository and want to use in your local computer, you need to run it in a local server in order to enable the webcam, you can use Visual Studio Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
+If you clone the repository and want to use in your local computer, you need to run it in a local server in order to enable the webcam.
+You can use Visual Studio Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 # Technologies